TRT and AA

 The Radio and Television Supreme Council (RTÜK), responsible for regulating radio and television broadcasts, consists of nine members, elected by the Parliament (TBMM) among candidates nominated by political parties.
 Despite its definition in the Constitution as being an autonomous public entity, the selection and appointment process of the members is not transparent and the council is criticized for its lack of independence and political composition.
 Out of 9 members of the Supreme Council, 4 members are from AKP, 2 from CHP, 2 from MHP, and 1 from HDP as of July 2015. and cannot avoid political interference.
 There are no independent representatives of media associations, trade unions, academia or audience.
 AKP representative İlhan Yerlikaya is the president since November 2014.
 He is a former parliament member from AKP, between 2011-2014.

-Business interests come first
+Business Interests come first

 Some of them, such as the Albayrak, Kalyon, İhlas and Doğuş Groups have won major public tenders in the past few years, ranging from the third airport to metro construction and urban redevelopment projects on a neighbourhood scale.
 These investments are more closely examined in the Business Interests section.
 Investments in sectors other than media make profit, politics and editorial choices intertwined with each other.

 • Six brothers of the Albayrak family (Brothers Ahmet, Nuri, Bayram, Kazım, Muzaffer and Mustafa Albayrak) are shareholders of Albayrak Yayın Holding, which owns Yeni Şafak newspaper, seven magazines and two TVs.
 The group has won dozens of public tenders, especially from municipalities since the 1990s, some of which were subject to claims and investigations of corruption.
 Tümosan, a vehicle company owned by the group, took a 190 million Euro tender to construct tanks for the Ministry of National Defence in 2015.
-Albayrak group is known to have close ties to the ruling AK Parti and President Erdoğan, who was Nuri Albayrak's daughter's wedding witness in 2002 and attended his son's engagement ceremony in 2012.
+Albayrak group is known to have close ties to the ruling AK Parti and President Erdoğan, who was Nuri Albayrak's daughter's wedding witness in 2002 and attended his son's engagement ceremony in 2012. (no update)

 • Zekeriya Karaman is a shareholder in Hayat Görsel Yayıncılık and the CEO of Beyaz Holding.
 He was the co-founder and board member of Yeni Dünya İletişim (Kanal 7 TV).
 Yeni Dünya Media Group owns Kanal 7 TV, Ülke TV, Kanal 7 Europe, haber7.com and Radio 7.
 Kanal 7 TV started broadcasting in 1994 on Istanbul Municipality's TV channel frequency.
-In July 2011, he was jailed with charges of forging documents and fraud, in connnection to the Lighthouse Case in Germany regarding "buying Kanal 7 shares with charity money."
-On 15 May 2015 he was aquitted, the case was barred by limitation.
+In July 2011, he was jailed with charges of forging documents and fraud, in connection to the Lighthouse Case in Germany regarding "buying Kanal 7 shares with charity money."
+On 15 May 2015 he was acquitted, the case was barred by limitation.
 President Erdoğan was a marriage witness in his Habib Karaman's wedding in 2016.
 Karaman's wife's sister is married to Erdoğan's son Burak.
 One of the other shareholders of Hayat Görsel, Mustafa Çelik, has a daughter (Sena Nur Çelik) who was elected as a parliament member from AKP in 2015.